wolkenwelten/wolkenwelten-ts/README.md

-# Space Harvest Wreckage - Extreme 2001
+# WolkenWelten - TS

-You play an astronaut on a spaceship that got shot to pieces by meteorites.

-Take care of your fuel and oxygen supply and harvest as many floppy disks as possible, but watch out for the dangerous plasma traps! :3
+An experiment in turning the Rust/TS relationship around, writing most of the game in TS and using Rust/WASM for the hot loops.

+## Status
+Super early, nothing works whatsoever, so probably not that interesting (yet).

-## Ludum Dare
+## Preview

-This game was created for LD52 which had the topic "Harvest", you can find the (somewhat buggy) submitted Version on the LD52 branch and play it [here](https://ld52.wolkenwelten.net/).
+You can see the current state of the main branch here: https://wolkenwelten.github.io/wolkenwelten-ts/

 ## Requirements
 - Node JS (v18+) with NPM